yuyang339/cs140e-21spr/labs/README.md

     cases and have a result that is much much much slower and, worse, in terms of insight.

-***We are currently here.***
+  - [8-device-interrupts](8-device-interrupts): if you keep doing this kind of work the single most common fancy "OS" type thing you'll likely do in the future is to setup GPIO pin interrupts so that you can get notified when a hardware device has data.
+So, in this lab we'll setup GPIO interrupts and tune how we do general interrupts.

+    Without interrupts, it's difficult to get networking working, since our GPIO pins (and our UART options) have limited space and, thus, unless our code checks them at exactly the right time, incoming messages will vaporize.

-  - [6-threads](6-threads/): we build a simple, but functional threads package.
+  - [9-threads](9-threads/): we build a simple, but functional threads package.
 You will write the code for non-preemptive context
     switching:  Most people don't understand such things so, once again, you'll leave lab knowing something many do not.

-  - [8-device-interrupts](8-device-interrupts): we setup GPIO interrupts,
-    then use this to build networking on the esp8266 wireless device.
-    You will modify your previous labs so that you have an interrupt-based software UART implementation.
-You will then use this to connect and control the ESP8266 that we give out in class and ping other pi's.

-    Without interrupts, it's difficult to get networking working, since our GPIO pins (and our UART options) have limited space and, thus, unless our code checks them at exactly the right time, incoming messages will vaporize.

-  - [10-ESP](10-esp8266/): (note: do not do `9-esp8266` the code is not useful.)
-You use the $2 esp8266 to add networking.
-The initial lab just makes the esp work on your laptop using the provided library.
-   The homework has you migrate it to your pi so you can communicate / control other pi's.
-The code depends on having an interrupt-based UART channel.
+***We are currently here.***

+Tentative:
+   - I think we'll do user-level processes and/or dynamically linked tasks so that it's easy to add different types of features (such as interrupts or memory protection) without modifying the application.

+   - The following labs are going to see some major surgery.

 -------------------------------------------------------------------------
 ### Part 3: file systems.